cube-js/cube/docs/Schema/measures.md

 ```

 ### shown
-You can manage the visibility of the measure using `shown` parameter.
+You can manage the visibility of the measure using the `shown` parameter.
 The default value of `shown` is `true`.

 ```javascript
 ordersCount: {